-A Sleepy Fishing Town Awoke by a Hurricane
+A Sleepy Fishing Town Awakened by a Hurricane

 With new building regulations created, federal government assistance and many strong wills, Punta Gorda has a vitality and ongoing economic growth that may never have surfaced without the winds and water from Charley.

 There is plenty to do in Punta Gorda even if boating is not part of your day trip in Florida.
-History Park in the middle of the city is a nine acre effort to preserve some of the historic homes of the area.
-This walking park focuses on the beauty of nature in an historic setting.
+History Park in the middle of the city is a nine-acre effort to preserve some of the historic homes of the area.
+This walking park focuses on the beauty of nature in a historic setting.

 A few blocks away from Fisherman’s Village is the Visual Arts Center.
 Local artists display their work and the vast gallery offers a wide array of opportunities to purchase all forms of art.